 Loosen mounting screws (top and bottom) on existing light switch.
 Once the screws are loose, pull the switch out of electrical box, exposing its connections.

-The two wires connected to the old switch are the two wires you will connect to the new motion sensor dimmer light switch.
+These two wires that you just removed from the old switch are the two wires you will connect to the new motion sensor dimmer light switch.
 Both wires will typically be black or one black and the other red.
-If the light switch is for a single lighting circuit it will only have two screw terminals and a ground terminal.
-If the switch is a three-way switch it will have additional terminals – see the package insert for more details regarding three-way circuits.

 One of these two wires is the “line” or hot wire (connected to the electrical service) and one is the “load” (connected to the light fixture) wire.
 The switch simply alternates between connection or disconnection of the electrical supply line to the light fixture load.

-In addition to the two black wires (the line and the load), there may also be a green or plain copper ground wire connected to the switch – if so disconnect this wire to.
+In addition to the two black wires (the line and the load), there may also be a green or plain copper ground wire connected to the switch ground terminal, if so disconnect this wire to.

-- Connect the new motion sensor dimmer light switch to the existing wires.
+- Connect the new motion sensor light switch to the wires.

-Using the same two black wires that you removed from the old switch, connect the new dimmer motion sensor light switch.
+Connect the same two black wires and any ground wire that you removed from the old light switch to the new motion sensor light switch.

 Prepare the wires to be re-connected to the new switch by straightening, re-stripping and looping wire as needed.
 If using the quick-connect terminals at the back of the switch, you will need a straight, stripped end of the wire of proper length.
 The is typically a wire length guide molded into the back of the switch body.

-I recommend not using the quick-connections and securing the wires to the switch using the screw terminals.
+I do not recommend using the quick-connections, but rather securing the wires to the switch using the screw terminals.
 To prep the wire for connection to the screw terminals, you will need a bare copper hook or loop at the end of the wire.
 The loop can be made with needle nose pliers or using the loop holes at the sides of most wire strippers.

 After the switch is mounted within the wall box, install the wall plate cover.
 The wall plate installs with screws above and below each switch or it you are using a Decora screwless cover, a base plate is attached by screws and the top plate snaps onto the base plate.